wp-plugins/circupress/readme.txt

 * Initial public release.

 == Upgrade Notice ==
+= 1.13 =
+* Corrected header image and sidebar issue.
-= 1.12 =
+* Corrected the issue with the auto submission of the widget form = 1.12 =
 * Corrected header image, template sidebar issue and various other minor cosmetic issues.
 = 1.11 =